 - Offer suggestions on what you think the problem might be.
 This helps other people better understand what you’re thinking.

-A well constructed question can save you a lot of time by providing all of the background info up front.
-It will also cut down on the number of back and forth messages whether it’s in a forum, over email, or in person.
+A well constructed question can save you a lot of time and effort by providing all of the background info up front.
+It will also cut down on the number of back and forth messages required to get to the answer you need, whether it’s in a forum, over email, or asking in person.

-By working on a project that you’re interested in, you’ll not only be motivated to complete it but also you’ll learn far more about hands-on Python coding than you ever would if you just read books or tutorials.
+By working on a project that you’re interested in, you’ll not only be motivated to complete it for yourself, but also you’ll learn far more about hands-on Python coding than you ever would just reading books, articles, or tutorials.

 Making and owning something is always 💯

-Looking for ideas on what to build?
+Looking for ideas on what to build first?
 Check out these tutorials to get started.

 Contribute to open-source

-If you’re feeling adventurous, why not throw your newly developed skills into improving some open-source projects?
-It’s a great way to get on-the-ground experience and feedback.
-And maybe even meet a new code pal along the way.
+As your confidence grow and you begin to feel more adventurous, why not throw your newly developed skills into improving some open-source projects?
+It’s a great way to get on-the-ground experience and feedback and maybe even meet a new code pal along the way.

 Create a portfolio

-If you’ve worked hard on creating Python projects that you’re proud of, you’re obviously going to want a place for these projects to live.
-Enter the awesome portfolio.
+If you’ve worked hard on creating Python projects that you’re proud of, then eventually you’re going to want a place for these projects to live.

 Even if you aren’t learning Python to expand your career, it’s still nice to have something to show off so that everyone knows how boss you are.